-2 Risk Committee has been established to assist the Board in its oversight of the Company's risk management framework, policies and practices.
-The specific responsibilities of the Committee include: Reviewing the Company's enterprise risk framework and policies for identifying, monitoring and managing significant business risks across the Company and considering whether the enterprise risk framework and internal controls effectively identify areas of potential material risk Considering the effectiveness of CSCS's internal control system recognizing those matters in respect of which the Board relies on to provide oversight.
+Risk Committee has been established to assist the Board in its oversight of the Company's risk management framework, policies and practices.
+The specific responsibilities of the Committee include: - Reviewing the Company's enterprise risk framework and policies for identifying, monitoring and managing significant business risks across the Company and considering whether the enterprise risk framework and internal controls effectively identify areas of potentia material risk Considering the effectiveness of CSCS's internal contro system recognizing those matters in respect of which the Board relies on to provide oversight.
 The Annual Report includes an Enterprise Risk Management Report that reports on CSCS's approach to the establishment of a structured risk management framework.
-Within CSCS an Enterprise Risk Management (ERM) unit has been established with dedicated resource.
-In addition the individual business units have designated risk personnel that liaise with ERM to identify and manage risk across CSCS's operations.
+Within CSCS an Enterprise Risk Management (ERM) Division has been established with dedicated resource.
+In addition the individual business units have designated risk personnel/champions that liaise with ERM to identify and manage risk across CSCS's operations.
 The approach includes the collection of data that helps to evaluate each unit's risk profile.
 ERM also examines the business goals and aligns CSCS's risk appetite with those goals to ensure that it is not taking on excessive risk in performing its role.
-The Risk Management framework also includes the audit activity, primarily from the internal audit unit, which provides advisory and independent assurance of CSCS's internal controls.
-To preserve the independence of the internal audit unit the head of internal audit reports directly to the Board Audit and Risk Committee with a report line to the CEO for administration purposes.
-The ERM framework examines 8 key risks: Operational risk; Liquidity and Participant Default risk; Business Continuity risk; Information Security risk; Regulatory compliance risk ; Asset Commitment Risk; Counterparty Risk; Asset Safety Risk; The internal structures established to manage risk within CSCS include: - Board Audit and Risk Committee.
-This committee oversees CSCS management activities in respect of day-
+The ERM framework examines 8 key risks: Operational risk; Asset Safety risk Disaster Recovery and Business Continuity risk; Information Security risk; Regulatory compliance risk ; Asset Commitment Risk; Counterparty Risk;

-2 to-day responsibilities for managing risks.
-It is responsible for reviewing the work and independence of the external auditor and considering the appointment of the external auditor.
-It also reviews the annual audit plans and activities for the Internal audit function, reviews the performance, independence and effectiveness of the internal audit function and review and concur on the appointment of the Head of Internal Audit.
+- Financial Risk.
+The internal structures established to manage risk within CSCS include: Board Risk Committee.
+This committee oversees CSCS management activities in respect of day- to-day responsibilities for managing risks.
 Management risk committee.
-This committee is headed by the Chief Risk officer and provides the framework to help the Board Audit and Risk committee achieve its oversight functions.
+This committee is a management committee that provides the framework to help the Board Risk Committee achieve its oversight functions.
 Key Consideration 7.
 "The board should ensure that the FMI's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
 Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public."
 Observed CSCS has undertaken a review of its rules.
 As a part of this review, CSCS notifies participants of any proposed changes and participants' comments or submissions are filed with CSCS's records.
 The Board of Directors must then confirm all amendments to the Rules and Procedures.
 Article 51 of the amended rules indicates that participants shall be promptly notified of any proposed amendment to the Procedures and the Procedures will only become effective after confirmation by the Board of Directors.
 Once the Board of CSCS has given its approval to the rule changes they are submitted to the Securities and Exchange Commission for final approval.
 CSCS engages stakeholders on projects and change initiatives through special meetings.
 CSCS has also established User Groups for Settlement Banks, Brokers, Custodians and Registrars.
-The Annual Report also reports on major decisions and this is available to the public.
+The Annual Report also reports on major decisions and this is available to the public via newspapers publication and CSCS' website.